MESPOM Student Services

 - provide day-to-day assistance to students on an as-needed basis

-All CEU services operate in English and have Hungarian and other European and third-country language capacities.
+All CEU services operate in English and have other European and third-country language capacities.

-CEU has a policy and means to help its students to master English, Hungarian and other European languages.
-Numerous cultural events at CEU expose students to both Hungarian and Central European cultural traditions throughout the year.
+CEU has a policy and means to help its students to master English and other European languages.
+Numerous cultural events at CEU expose students to Central European cultural traditions throughout the year.

 University of the Aegean (part of semester 2)